 State and local government

-The five most important courses are: structural geology, field geology, petrology and petrography, stratigraphy, environmental geology, and cartography with GIS.
+The six most important courses are: structural geology, field geology, petrology and petrography, stratigraphy, environmental geology, and cartography with GIS.
 Non-geological courses considered important include: chemistry or physics, English composition, economics or computer science, and calculus.